-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

 - an office in the state, or

-- having a sales representative in the state
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical-presence rule is that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

-However, because Alaska has no state sales tax, these rules are not relevant to sales you make to Alaska customers.
+Because Alaska has no state sales tax, these rules are not relevant to sales you make to Alaska customers.